shapeoko/Docs/content/zaxis.md

 **Note:** Depending on how deeply tapped on the stepper motor and how long the threads are on the brass standoffs, it may be necessary to add additional M3 washers when attaching the motor using the brass standoffs.

+**Note:** Check your rod's straightness (one way is by rolling it on a flat surface) before assembly and check to see that the threaded rod runs smoothly on the Delrin Lead nut --- if it doesn't, run the nut along the rod until it does.
+Using a drill is one option.
+Be certain the nut is free of debris or other materials.

 [![exploded view of Z-Axis Rail Assembly](tPictures/PS20028_4.png)](content/tPictures/PS20028_16.png)

 Assemble this from the inside out, starting with the smallest pieces.